polysquirrel/Bhaalsson/README.md

 such as stacks.

 ## Usage
-Simply include the files with the functions you'd like to use in your mod's `tp2` file like any other `tpa` file.
+Unpack the archive in your mod's directory and simply include the files with the functions you'd like to use in your mod's `tp2` file like any other `tpa` file.
+If you'd rather place the files in some other directory under your mod's structure, declare a `BHAALSSON_DIR` variable with the path to the folder with the files before the include directrive, so they are able to find themselves.

+## Performance
+*WeiDU* was never meant to be treated as a programming language or used to the extent it is used now; this unexpected popularity means many of language features are grossly inefective, from string concatenation to simple argument passing between functions.
+Care has been taken to avoid the most common pitfalls and pick always the faster rather than simpler solution, but ultimately, all data is stored inside string variables, forcing parsing and copying of the whole string whenever a structure is modified.
+This library is no substitute for true native data structures from the performance standpoint and some experimenting may be necessary to verify if it is suitable for your needs.

 ## Whose son?